-Assuming that MS is, in fact, an autoimmune disease, it's important to figure out what actually triggers the immune system's attack on the nervous system.
+Assuming that MS is, in fact, an autoimmune disease, figuring out what actually triggers the immune system's attack on the nervous system is important.
 Most scientists agree that no single virus or bacterium causes MS all by itself.
 They have also concluded that no single thing in the environment or in a person's diet is directly responsible for the disease.